renatosviana/genai/README.md

 # genai
-ChatBot using Node.js and Express.
+ChatBot using Node.js and Express.js